aljoxo/Arisen/README.md

 | **Ram**    | 16gb (2x16) DDR4 3200mhz RAM     |
 | **Storage**    | SATA SSD     |

 >  Due to the age of Skyrim, it's hard to pinpoint exactly what specs you will need to run this list.
 Out of testers who I know the hardware for, one has a 9700k/2070/32gb RAM, one has a 9900k/2080/16gb RAM, and I have a 9700k/3080/32gb RAM.
-Out of the three of us, the one with the 9900k seems get the best performance.
-It is impossible to pinpoint every variable that can lead to good or bad performance, I will do my best to optimize the list so that it is playable on most ranges of hardware, this may include adding a performance profile in the future.
+Based on feedback I have gotten the list runs very well with few problematic areas, however I will collect more data before attempting to update these system requirements as to not try and mislead people.

 >  I will **not** be supporting any AMD GPUs from before or from the Polaris Series (RX 500) and any NVIDIA GPUs from before or from the Maxwell Series (GTX 700/900), the only exception for this is the GTX 980 Ti, which is relateively equivelent to a 1660 Ti.
 These GPUs are simply not powerful enough to handle modded skyrim with an ENB on at 60 frames.

 Space required:
-- Approx 380GB (WJ manifest says ~440GB) (Downloads included)
+- Approx 380GB (Downloads should be roughly 150GB)

 Size without downloads:
-- Approx 230GB (WJ manifest says 275GB)
+- Approx 230GB

 Why is there a discrepancy in what I list as the Approx space required and what the WJ manifest lists?
 I have no idea, the values I give originally are what my test compiles usually end up around.